7.4 In-Class Exercises

 Estimate the full TORA model from 6.4.4 as a multiple-group model.

-• Keep the strong invariance constraints in place.
+as the grouping variables. - Keep the strong invariance constraints in place.

 Click to show code